IsaacAugusto/nosy-core/README.md

 ### Easy Singleton

 Utilities for managing singletons.
 Includes GetOrCreateSingleton<T>, which retrieves an existing singleton instance of type T or creates a new GameObject with the component if none exists.

+### Broker Chain [Doc is WIP]

+Chain of modifiers to apply to a value.

+### Chain of Command / Chain of responsibility [Doc is WIP]

+Chain of handlers to process a message.